sieger1010/h2a/README.md

 1. The data is not normalized across all years.
 2. The program dates for the DOL go from October 1st, to September 30th.
 This can create confusion when comparing reported data to calendar years.
 3. It's not obvious where to find historical data on the H-2A labor force.
+4. Reported data changes by year.
+Currently, the more recent the reported year, the more data that is included.
+5. Duplicated cases can be found in the data.

 ## Data